 Are There Benefits to Using Your CBD Oil Sublingually?

 Taking CBD sublingually has some advantages over consuming CBD orally.
-Because you’re applying CBD oil directly to a capillary-rich membrane in your mouth, the CBD is getting into your bloodstream faster than it would if you swallowed it.
+Because you’re applying CBD oil directly to a capillary-rich membrane in your mouth, the active cannabinoids get into your bloodstream faster.

 Using your CBD oil sublingually does present certain disadvantages, too.
-For instance, if you’re taking unflavored CBD oil sublingually, you’ll need to hold said oil under your tongue for 20 seconds before swallowing.
+For instance, if you’re taking unflavored CBD oil sublingually, you’ll need to hold it under your tongue for 20 seconds before swallowing.
 If you’re not a big fan of hemp’s taste, this could be unpleasant.
-Luckily, there are flavored CBD oils that can help mitigate that downside.
+Luckily, there are flavored products on the market that can help.
 Here at Sunset Lake, we carry almost all of our CBD oils in both a mint and a citrus flavor.

 Using CBD oil orally is more straightforward than sublingual ingestion— it involves swallowing your CBD either by itself or mixing it with food or into a beverage.

-The downside of using your CBD oil orally versus sublingually is that you’ll have to wait for the CBD to reach your digestive tract and liver before you notice any benefits.
+The downside of using your CBD oil orally versus sublingually is that you’ll have to wait for the active cannabinoids to reach your digestive tract and liver before you notice any benefits.

 What Are The Benefits Of Using Your CBD Oil Orally?

-Using CBD oil orally rather than sublingually has the distinct benefit of versatility.
-You can add CBD oil to just about any recipe edible or potable.
+Using CBD oil orally rather than sublingually has the distinct benefit of versatility because you can add it to just about any recipe that calls for cooking fat.
 This method will help you experience all the benefits that CBD has to offer without the aftertaste.

 You can add CBD oil to: